xshunin/KanColleViewer/README.md

 Of course, we do not change the contents of the packets in anyway and is used to provide information to the program's components.

 ### About The Translation
 Main work on the translation of ships, equipment, and quests fall solely on the now defunct [silfumus' version of KanColleViewer](https://github.com/silfumus/KanColleViewer) and those who contributed to it.
-I manually merged the changes to this version of the fork and went from there.
+Zharay manually merged the changes to this version of the fork and went from there.

 The way the translation works is that it manually loads the translation from several text files which holds both the Japanese name and the English translation of the item in question.
 This can theoretically be used to translate the contents of the game easily to any language needed.